 There are a variety of form factors for signal amplifiers.
-Some devices mount on integrated circuits (ICs), standard DIN rails, or printed circuit boards (PCBs) that attach to enclosures or plug into computer backplanes.
+Some devices mount on integrated circuits (ICs), standard DIN rails (as seen in image), or printed circuit boards (PCBs) that attach to enclosures or plug into computer backplanes.
 Others bolt into walls, cabinets, enclosures, or panels.
-Rack-mounted units fit inside a standard 19” telecommunications rack.
+Rack-mounted units fit inside a standard 19" telecommunications rack.
 Modular styles include stackable units that dock in bays, slots, or boxes.
 Benchtop or freestanding signal amplifiers often feature full casings or cabinets and integral interfaces.

 Related Products & Services